 This is not to do any finger-pointing, because you know what?
 Anonymization is really hard!
 For many real-life use cases it isn’t enough to just substitute names with pseudonyms, or mask some of the values.
 With a little additional background knowledge it is often possible to identify the individuals you thought had been anonymized.

-With the new General Data Protection Regulation (GDPR) coming into force next year, organizations are increasingly looking for ways to reconcile modern data-centric business use cases with stringent privacy requirements.
+Organizations are increasingly looking for ways to reconcile modern data-centric business use cases with stringent privacy regulations like the General Data Protection Regulation (GDPR).
 So how can organizations make sure they do the right thing, and show that they are taking their digital responsibility seriously?

 SAP wants to support customers on their digital transformation journey and let them turn the privacy challenge into an opportunity.
 Our vision is to provide real-time anonymized access to data and by doing so make data available for uses cases previously prevented by data protection and privacy regulations.

-Read more about how to get ready for GDPR and how to turn the data privacy challenge into business value in this blog by Daniel Schneiss.
+Read more about how to turn the data privacy challenge into business value in this blog by Daniel Schneiss.